What Russia is saying on Indo-China tensions

 Roman Babushkin, Deputy Chief of Mission in the Russian Embassy said that his country is naturally concerned about the tensions between India and China.
 It is very important for the two countries to engage more in a constructive dialogue, he also said.

-Babushkin said that both India and China are members of the Shanghai Cooperation Organisation (SCO) and BRICAS groupings.
+Babushkin said that both India and China are members of the Shanghai Cooperation Organisation (SCO) and BRICS groupings.
 He said that respectful dialogue is the main tool when it comes to cooperation within the framework of multilateral platforms.

 In-depth, candidate, constructive: India on talks with China